misterbisson/wpcas-server/readme.txt

 This plugin reserves a collection of URIs that create, validate, and destroy CAS tickets.

 * /cas/login :: If user is not authenticated he/she is redirected to the login page.
 Otherwise the user is redirected to the service specified as a GET variable in the URL - or if service is not provided, the user is redirected to the WordPress instance's home.

 * /cas/logout :: The user's session is destroyed, user is logged out of the WordPress instance, and redirected to $_GET['service'] (or the blog home if service isn't provided)

 * /cas/proxyValidate and /cas/validate :: The CAS ticket must be passed as a GET parameter in the URL when calling /cas/validate.
 The ticket is validated and XML is output with either cas:authenticationSuccess or cas:authenticationFailure

-An action hook (wpcas_server_login) is provided during /cas/login to allow for the execution of additional login-specific code (e.g. adding extra session variables, etc).

 == Installation ==